frenchy64/fully-satisfies/dev/resources/root-templates/README.md

 {% do-not-edit-xml-comment %}
 # fully-satisfies

+Utility functions for Clojure.

-Provides a variant of `clojure.core/satisfies?` that also checks if a value implements all methods in the protocol.
+- Provides a variant of `clojure.core/satisfies?` that also checks if a value implements all methods in the protocol.
+- Provides a variant of `clojure.core/some-fn` that has a simple operational equivalence.
+- Provides a predicate `never?` that always returns false.

 [Latest API documentation](https://frenchy64.github.io/fully-satisfies/latest)